GrahamOB/Smart-BMS-Project/README.md

   6  * BMS PCB's designed for the above BMS designed by me (Based on Justin Kenny's original 3 BMS design) and manuafactuered at JLPCB

+Data from the 6 BMS modules is captured to an InfluxDB store and surfaced in Grafana.

+Code is Arduino based C++ currently running on an ESP8266 based Wemod D1 mini Pro, but will probably be ported to ESP32 for more GPIO pins.
+MCU will need an external antenna connector to get the range to connect back to InfluxDB data store.

+THE BMS module is now fully tested, and the board design performs to Texas Instruments BQ 76930 specification.
+Tests performed include:
+  Cell Over Volatage
+  Cell Under Volatage
+  Cell Charge Balancing (Individual Cell MOSFET Switching) Pack Over Volatage (Charge MOSFET Switching)
+  Pack Under Voltage (Discharge MOSFET Switching)